NeuroTechX/ntx_slack_archive/devices.md

  >urish soon to be open.
 I procrastinated the source release (one reason being i can't find a nice name for the project)

+7/9/2017 5:47 PM

+ **alexandre.barachant** :

+ >its mainly an amplifier, but I also want to propose plan for a cap and electrodes